stellio-hub/stellio-docs/docs/admin/enabling_timescale_compression.md

 Compression as a really low impact on temporal data consumption.
 We have seen a 12-20 ms increased time for temporal get request when enabling temporal data compression. example of request impact :
- - get 100 entities with lastn=1 :  130ms -> 147ms (13%)
+ - get 100 entities with lastn=1 :  130ms → 147ms (13%)
- - get 200 entities with lastn=1 :  201ms -> 214ms (6%)
+ - get 200 entities with lastn=1 :  201ms → 214ms (6%)
- - get 100 entities with all data:  1030ms -> 1051ms (2%)
+ - get 100 entities with all data:  1030ms → 1051ms (2%)

-#### Creation (Post /temporal, Put,Patch,Post /entities)
-Compression of new data is done in a separate job running every 12h so the creation of new temporal data is not affected by compression.
-Special case: adding a new temporal instance with the same observedAt as an existing instance will update the instance instead of adding a new one.
-In that case you will have performance impact as described below.

-####  Modification of a tempor (Patch & Delete /temporal)
-Compression as a bigger impact when modifying already compressed data since the modified chunks as to be recompressed. example of request impact :
+#### Provision of recent data
+Data more recent than the interval specified in add_columnstore_policy is not compressed.
+This means that compression has no impact on inserting new values or modifying recent data.

+####  Provision and modification of old data
+If you insert or modify data within a compressed chunk (i.e., older data), you may experience performance impacts on your requests.
+The impact depends directly on the size of the chunk being modified.
+Example of request impact on a large chunk:
- - update a temporal instance :  23ms -> 207ms
+ - Updating a temporal instance: 23 ms → 207 ms